Pre-exposure prophylaxis for HIV prevention: Side effects

 Research shows that pre-exposure prophylaxis (PrEP) is generally safe and well tolerated for most individuals, although some side effects have been noted to occur.

-Some people experience a "start-up syndrome" involving nausea, headache, and/or stomach issues, which generally resolve within a few weeks of starting the PrEP medication.
-Research has shown that the use of Truvada as PrEP has been associated with mild to moderate declines in kidney function, mostly associated with older people over 50, those with predisposing conditions such as diabetes, or glomerular filtration rate lower than 90.
+Initial side effects called start-up syndrome may occur.
+These include nausea, abdominal pain, headaches, weight loss, and diarrhea, which generally resolve within a few weeks of starting the medication.

+Research has shown that the use of Truvada has been associated with mild to moderate declines in kidney function, mostly associated with people over 50 and those with predisposing conditions such as diabetes or low glomerular filtration rates.
 These declines were usually of no concern, stabilized after several weeks of being on the drug, and reversed once the drug was discontinued.
-However, these side effects were serious enough for several people on PrEP to file lawsuits against the makers of Truvada as well as the makers of other similar drugs.
+In addition, a recent meta-analysis indicated no change in hepatic or renal function in patients using PrEP.
+However, some of these side effects were serious enough for several people on PrEP to file lawsuits against the makers of Truvada as well as the makers of other similar drugs.

-Osteopenia or bone loss has been reported in clinical studies.
-Bone loss was not seen as a major concern for ending the service since bone loss was considered minimal and did not lead to osteoporosis.
-When comparing bone fractures between active participants and control there was no major difference in bone fractures.
+While osteopenia, or bone loss, was reported in clinical studies, it was considered minimal and did not lead to osteoporosis.
+When comparing bone fractures between active participants and control groups there was no significant difference in bone fractures.